 - Direct Subsidized Loans: The government pays the interest on subsidized loans for certain periods of time.
 These include Federal Subsidized Stafford Loans, Perkins Loan, and Direct Subsidized Loans.
 They do not require a credit check because they are meant to help students with financial needs who might otherwise be unable to go to college or graduate school without assistance in covering their costs while enrolled at least half-time (Pell Grants).

 - Direct Unsubsidized Loans: Unsubsidized loans are available to both undergraduate, graduate, and professional students.
 Unlike with subsidized loans, borrowers have their credit checked before being given the loan but they don’t need financial need or have to show it.
-Unsubsidized loans allow you to borrow money for your education without having any interest on that until at least six months after graduation or leaving school unless if there is an earlier exit from college/university which would make them responsible for paying back all of the amount borrowed, plus accumulated interests immediately starting from when graduated up till the present; even though he/she may not receive a single cent yet because payment will be coming out directly from his paycheck every month as long as working in jobs related paycheck deductions including taxes.
+Unsubsidized loans allow you to borrow money for your education without having any interest on that until at least six months after graduation or leaving school unless there is an earlier exit from college/university which would make them responsible for paying back all of the amount borrowed, plus accumulated interests immediately starting from when graduated up till the present; even though he/she may not receive a single cent yet because payment will be coming out directly from his paycheck every month as long as working in jobs related paycheck deductions including taxes.

 - Direct PLUS Loans: PLUS loans are the only federal student loans that require a credit check.
 People with an adverse history may still qualify, but there are often extra requirements involved in this process.
 PLUS Loans typically have higher interest rates than other federal loans.
 They're generally available to graduate students and parents of undergraduate students while professional-level courses don't usually cover it (there is some overlap between certain programs).